Hochopepper/SwordToShield/CoreRules.md

 dice specified by the weapon or ability and add the applicable ability modifier unless the weapon or ability states otherwise.

+##### Dual Wielding
+You may wield a one handed light weapon in your off hand and make attacks with it as a bonus action.
+You may not add your applicable modifier to the damage of the bonus action attack.

 #### Casting a Spell
 When casting a spell as an action, refer to the spell's listing in the spell compendium and follow the instructions listed.
 If a spell refers to a spell